agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 1940s onward, particularly in cluster 8.

-As rationality increasingly came to be framed through modern microeconomics, the concept was extended to both individual and collective choice.
-In semantic cluster 5---gathering sentences on decision theory---the rational "decision making" is not applied not only for individuals but also for firms and public policy.
-It is also in this cluster that issues of social choice emerge, notably debates on the implications of Arrow's impossibility theorem [-@arrowSocial1951; see e.g. @igersheimDeath2019].[^22] Arrow's contribution also stimulated the formation of cluster 16 on law and economics in the 1960s, where it appears as the primary reference, alongside works by @downsEconomic1957 and @buchananCalculus1962.
+As rationality increasingly came to be framed through modern microeconomics, the concept was extended to collective choice.
+In semantic cluster 5---gathering sentences on decision theory---the rational "decision making" is applied not only for individuals but also for firms and public policy.
+It is in this cluster that issues of social choice emerge, notably through debates on the implications of Arrow's impossibility theorem [-@arrowSocial1951; see e.g.
+@igersheimDeath2019].[^22] Arrow's contribution also stimulated the formation of cluster 16 in the 1960s, where it appears as the primary reference, alongside works by @downsEconomic1957 and
+@buchananCalculus1962.
 This cluster is closely associated with publications by *Public Choice* [see @cherrierEconomists2017].
 Welfare economics and public choice, as well as public finance [@desmarais-tremblayPublic2023], are also clearly visible in the